A Brief History of UCV

 The United Church of the Valley was conceived with a vision.
 In 1993 seven people gathered in a home to dream and plan for a new church in Murrieta.
 The United Church of Christ sent Rev. Randy Leisey to be their guide on this collective journey of faith in the fast-growing Temecula Valley.

-As the group grew in numbers, the congregation began meeting at the Murrieta United Methodist Church, and then spent several years ‘wandering in the wilderness’ of school multipurpose rooms — Murrieta Elementary, E. Hale Curran, Thompson Middle School, Shivela Middle School, River Springs Charter School and Temecula Masonic Center— where we currently worship.
+As the group grew in numbers, the congregation began meeting at the Murrieta United Methodist Church, and then spent several years meeting in school multipurpose rooms — Murrieta Elementary, E. Hale Curran, Thompson Middle School, Shivela Middle School, River Springs Charter School and now we are worshiping in the Temecula Masonic Center.

 In 2002, the church became dually-aligned, as we partnered with The Christian Church, Disciples of Christ.
 Our ministry expanded in 2003 with the addition of a second minister, Rev. Suzanne Castle-Rolen.
 After Suzanne relocated in Texas with her family, we welcomed Rev. Sarah Halverson as our Minister of Christian Education and Youth in March 2005 to assist us in this ever-growing mission.
 Sarah left United Church of the Valley when she accepted a call to the position of Senior Minister at Fairview Community Church in Costa Mesa in August, 2006.